ioChris/AHoJ/README.md

 python apoholo.py --query '1a73 A,B ZN'

 # consider ZN ligands in all chains of 1a73
-python apoholo.py --query '1a73 ALL ZN'
-# or
 python apoholo.py --query '1a73 * ZN'
 # or
 python apoholo.py --query '1a73 !
 ZN'   # "!" is preferred to "*" as it will only process ligand-binding query chain(s)